dialchain/dial/README.md

 In order to validate the a token at the end of a given time window, two partial merkel trees (PMT) are required:
 - The PMT of the protocol neighborhood that hosted the token in the passed time window
 - The PMT of the protocol of the passed time window.
-Knowing the identifier of eaach of these documents, a participant can locate where to download the documents in the current time window.
+Knowing the identifier of each of these documents, a participant can locate where to download the documents in the current time window.

 # The Dial Economy
 Due to it open and permissionless character, the Dial defines a value generation system to address spam and sustainability.